Ghost Fetish

 Safety, consent & law

-Because the object is imaginary and no real, living person is involved, the interest raises no consent, legal, or safety concerns in the ordinary sense.
-It remains a private fantasy interest with no external party who could be harmed.
-Where reported "encounters" are distressing, for instance frightening episodes of sleep paralysis, the appropriate framing is medical (a sleep specialist) rather than forensic or legal.
+No living person is involved, so the interest raises no consent, legal, or safety questions in the ordinary sense.
+It stays a private fantasy with no external party who could be harmed.
+Where reported encounters are frightening rather than pleasant, and especially where they arrive with the classic signature of sleep paralysis, the appropriate response is medical (a sleep specialist), not forensic.

 - Succubus / Incubus Attraction23/100Identity & TransformationAn eroticized or romantic attraction to demonic sex-spirits, the succubus (female) and incubus (male) of folklore, as desirable fantasy partners.
 It is expressed through imagination, art and themed media rather than any real-world act, and is a staple of the monster-romance genre.23

-From Latin spectrum ("appearance, apparition, spectre") + Greek -philia (-φιλία, "love, affinity"), literally "love of apparitions"; a modern coinage rather than a classical clinical term.
+From Latin *spectrum* ("appearance, apparition, spectre") + Greek *-philia* ("love, affinity"): literally "love of apparitions".
+A modern construction rather than a classical clinical term, and its precise coinage is not well documented.

 supernatural · fantasy · paranormal · uncanny